-The IGT UNC Modification Panel will then, at a scheduled meeting, no less than eight business days following the closing date of the derogation consultation, make a determination on the approval or rejection of the derogation request.
+The IGT UNC Modification Panel will then, at a scheduled meeting, no less than eight business days following the closing date of the derogation consultation, make a determination on the approval or rejection determine whether to recommend approval of the of the derogation request to Ofgem.
 (The IGT UNC Panel will have discretion to consider a derogation for approval at short notice).